droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/builders/linux.mk - Overriding values for Linux building systems.

 **./depends/hosts** - [Shared dependency builder.](https://github.com/bitcoin/bitcoin/pull/4592) Compiler/Linker variables and such required to build for the host machine (i.e., the machine that’ll run the final binary).
 The host may be specified, otherwise it’ll default to the builder.
 Used by ./depends/Makefile.
-(FIX - CORY)

 ./depends/hosts/darwin.mk - Overriding OS X build variable values.